Seon82/mspa-notifier/README.md

 The code requires `python 3`.

 ## Installation
 Pull or download the repository.
-Then run `pip3 -r install requirements.txt` from the and you're good to go!
+Then run `pip3 -r install requirements.txt` and you're good to go!